magomimmo/modern-cljs/doc/tutorial-13.md

 In this tutorial of the *modern-cljs* series we're going to respect the DRY principle while adhering to the progressive enhancement strategy.
-Specifically, we'll try to exercise both the DRY principle and the progressive enhancement strategy in one of the most relevant context in developing a web application: the form fields validation.
+Specifically, we'll try to exercise both the DRY principle and the progressive enhancement strategy in one of the most relevant contexts in developing a web application: the form fields validation.

 Let's start by writing down few technical intermediate requirements to